Are you are looking for data or statistics?

 Assistance and Help

-If you need assistance in locating or working with a social science dataset, or with using data in SPSS, contact David Schwieder, Coordinator of Humanities and Social Sciences Data Services (Contact information in the box on the right).
+If you need assistance in locating or working with a social science dataset, or with using data in SPSS, contact David Schwieder, Coordinator of Humanities and Social Sciences Data Services (Contact information located in the box on the right).

 Several types of data services are offered through the Coordinator of Humanities and Social Science Data Services at Library West.
 These include: